malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 which is exactly the same as solving the problem through statistics.
-For this simple case the difference between the typical statistical approach and a machine learning approach is the methodology.
+For this linear case, the main difference between a statistical approach and a machine learning approach is the methodology.

 ### Feature Development